MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-impact-on-APIs.md

 When you change the status of a queue item that has been routed using unified routing, the queue item is affected in the following ways:

-- When you change a queue item from a basic queue to an advanced queue&mdash;or from one advanced queue to another&mdash;by selecting  **Add to Queue** on the record (via the [AddToQueue Action](/dynamics365/customer-engagement/web-api/addtoqueue?view=dynamics-ce-odata-9&preserve-view=true)) or by selecting **Route To** on the queue item (via the [**RouteTo Action**](/dynamics365/customer-engagement/web-api/routeto?view=dynamics-ce-odata-9&preserve-view=true)), then the associated queue for the live work item ([msdyn_ocliveworkitem](/dynamics365/customer-service/developer/reference/entities/msdyn_ocliveworkitem)) also gets updated to the same destination queue.
+- When you change a queue item from an advanced queue to another&mdash;by selecting **Add to Queue** on the record (via the [AddToQueue Action](/dynamics365/customer-engagement/web-api/addtoqueue?view=dynamics-ce-odata-9&preserve-view=true)) or by selecting **Route To** on the queue item (via the [**RouteTo Action**](/dynamics365/customer-engagement/web-api/routeto?view=dynamics-ce-odata-9&preserve-view=true)), then the associated queue for the live work item ([msdyn_ocliveworkitem](/dynamics365/customer-service/developer/reference/entities/msdyn_ocliveworkitem)) also gets updated to the same destination queue.
 This action then updates the unified routing services that maintain agent presence and capacity with the corresponding changes.

 - When you change a queue item from one advanced queue to a basic queue by selecting **Add to Queue** on the record (via the [AddToQueue Action](/dynamics365/customer-engagement/web-api/addtoqueue?view=dynamics-ce-odata-9&preserve-view=true)) or by selecting **Route To** on the queue item (via the [**RouteTo Action**](/dynamics365/customer-engagement/web-api/routeto?view=dynamics-ce-odata-9&preserve-view=true)), then the associated live work item ([msdyn_ocliveworkitem](/dynamics365/customer-service/developer/reference/entities/msdyn_ocliveworkitem)) is closed and the queue item moves out of the unified routing umbrella.
 This action then updates the unified routing services that maintain agent presence and capacity with the corresponding changes.